 A. Basic principles for developing packing instructions for the model regulations

-General provisions
+A.1 General provisions

 1. Packing instructions should be clear and provide as wide a choice of packagings as possible.

 2. The packing instructions consist of a small number of general instructions supplemented by a limited number of more specific instructions for particularly hazardous or specialized dangerous goods.